ChanthMiao/ghc-wiki-mirror/commentary/compiler/recompilation-avoidance.md

 *dependencies* and *usages* fields of the old interface file.
 The dependencies contains:

-- *dep_mods*: Transitive closure of home-package modules that are imported by this module.
-That is, all modules below the current one in the dependency graph.
+- *dep_direct_mods*: Direct dependencies of home-package modules that are imported by this module.

-- *dep_pkgs*: Transitive closure of packages depended on by this module, or by any module in *dep_mods*.
+- *dep_direct_pkgs*: Direct packages depended on by this module.

 - other less important stuff.